0xADE1A1DE/BunnyHop/bunnyhop_evict/README.md

 The code under this folder provides code for BunnyHop-evict attack on AES kernel module.
+**The cache coloring we provide only targets at Intel processors with 4 physical cores.**

 - Compile and install the kernel
 The colored kernel source code is available at: https://doi.org/10.5281/zenodo.7704477